Can Stress Cause Fever?

 The human body reacts powerfully and quickly to stress levels.
 When a single stressor arises, your muscles tense, your heart rate increases, your breathing increases, and your body essentially readies itself to either stand and fight, or to flee the danger causing your stress.
 Fortunately, most agitation in the modern world is due to the stresses of work, relationships, or monetary concerns, rather than the possibility of being attacked by wild animals-though that concern certainly still exists in some areas-unfortunately, your body and brain do not recognize the distinction.

 This means that a problematic workday, an unpleasant altercation with a partner, or the piling-on of responsibility at school can all trigger an intense stress response, releasing a flood of hormones such as cortisol and adrenaline.
 This can lead to sweating, headaches.
 From these hormones, symptoms include sweating, headaches, dry mouth, and tension, which may take a few minutes or a few hours to subside.
-Even so, the stress response of this nature is usually short-lived, and should not present an immediate problem, barring the presence of a heart disease or respiratory condition.
+Even so, the stress response of this nature is usually short-lived, and should not present an immediate problem, barring the presence of heart disease or respiratory condition.

 When stress responses are triggered constantly, however, or your body is pushed into a state of "fight or flight" on a near-permanent basis, stress begins to take a toll on your overall health and well-being.
 Stress can cause persistent and long-term physical health problems with your heart, your skin, your lungs, your musculature, your gastrointestinal system, and your hormone production, leading to periods of illness, exhaustion, and feeling overwhelmed, in addition to the potential for a faulty immune system reduced sexual desire, fragmented sleep, as well as other medical conditions such as chest pain, high blood pressure, and even heart disease.
-But can stress cause fevers?

 Stress-induced fever is an actual, identifiable condition called "Psychogenic Fever."
 This type of fever is characterized by a sudden high fever with a psychosomatic root.
 The condition is more commonly seen in young women than in any other population.
 Fevers can leap as high as 105 degrees in this condition, or hold steady at 99-100 degrees, without any other visible cause.